Évian-les-Bains: Transport

 CGN paddle steamer Montreux leaving Évian-les-Bains in July 2002.

-Évian is served by a bus network, as well as a train station with regular trains to Geneva, Annemasse, and Bellegarde, as well as less frequent services to Paris and Lyon.
-There is also a very busy ferry service running between the town and Lausanne, as well as a more tourist-centered service that runs to Yvoire.
+Évian is served locally by a funicular, the Funiculaire d'Évian-les-Bains, which has six stations, as well as a bus network. Évian-les-Bains station offers regular train services to Geneva, Switzerland, Annemasse, and Bellegarde, as well as less frequent services to Paris and Lyon.
+There is also a very busy ferry service running between the town and Lausanne across the lake, as well as a more tourist-centred service that runs to Yvoire.
+The closest international airport to Évian-les-Bains is Geneva Airport.

 Education

-Public nursery/preschools and primary schools serving the town include: Ecole du Centre, Ecole de la Détanche, Ecoles du Mur Blanc, and Ecole des Hauts d'Evian.
+Public nursery/preschools and primary schools serving the town include: École du Centre, École de la Détanche, Écoles du Mur Blanc, and École des Hauts d'Évian.
 Collège des Rives du Léman is the public junior high school, and Lycée Anna de Noailles is the senior high school.

-Ecole Saint-Bruno is a private nursery/preschool, primary school, and junior high school.
+École Saint-Bruno is a private nursery/preschool, primary school, and junior high school.

 Sport

 The town has some golf courses, and hosts The Evian Championship women's professional golf tournament, founded in 1994, every summer.
 Now it is one of the five women's major championships.

 The Evian Thonon Gaillard F.C. football club was located here before relocating to Thonon-les-Bains.

 The Club de l'Aviron d'Évian is the local rowing club.